Terriers

 The Kerry Blue Terrier Club was founded in 1927 while the breed gained popularity over the twenties.

-They were used during the war to guard POW camps as well as workers over the wars which led to their numbers falling very low.
+They were used during the war to guard POW camps as well as workers in the wars which led to their numbers falling very low.
 Thankfully, a small number of breed club enthusiasts were able to save them from vanishing entirely though their numbers remain low to this day.

-By the mid-1900s, the Kerry had become a popular companion and competitor at high profile national dog shows such as Crufts.
+By the mid-1900s, the Kerry had become a popular companion and competitor at high-profile national dog shows such as Crufts.

 Like most terriers, Kerry Blues are wilful and intelligent dogs, which can often make them tricky dogs to control.
 For this reason, they’re not the best option for first-time owners as they benefit from being trained by experienced terrier owners with the patience and experience to know how to handle their strong-willed, intelligent nature during obedience training.